 While you’re shopping at the grocery store for food supplies, pick up a few packs of water balloons too!
 Grab some sidewalk chalk and mark off a section of your cul-de-sac for an epic game of water balloon dodgeball.
 The rules are the same, but instead of red rubber balls you’ll use water balloons.

 It’s always the fine details that pull a celebration together.
 American flag plates, napkins, and wreaths are a great way to kick your party up a notch.
+Are you throwing a garden party?
+Take a look at the latest flag poles and flags to fly high outside your home!
+This way, it will be clear to your neighbours, passers-by, and guests just what you are celebrating!
 Who says desserts can’t double as décor?
 Make some American flag cupcakes and fruit spreads!
-Consider throwing in some white chocolate dipped pretzels or coconut macarons to make the white stripes in your American flag fruit spread.
+Consider throwing in some white chocolate-dipped pretzels or coconut macarons to make the white stripes in your American flag fruit spread.

 Throwing a pool party this 4th of July?
 Order a bald eagle inflatable and some red, white and blue pool noodles as well.